+Salma’s research has been featured on the cover of Science, in The Economist, BBC, and Der Spiegel, on the front page of the Times of London and in an Emmy-nominated episode of PBS NOVA.
 Salma has held fellowships at the U.S. Institute of Peace, Stanford’s Immigration Policy Lab, the Freeman Spogli Institute, the Stanford Center for International Conflict and Negotiation, the McCoy Center for Ethics in Society, and the Stanford Center on Philanthropy and Civil Society.
 Her work has been supported by the Abdul Latif Jameel Poverty Action Lab (JPAL), the Innovations for Poverty Action Lab (IPA), the King Center on Global Development, the Institute for Research in the Social Sciences (IRiSS), the Program on Governance and Local Development (GLD), and the Abbasi Program in Islamic Studies.
-Her research has also been covered by The Economist, BBC, and Der Spiegel, and featured on the front page of the Times of London and a dedicated episode of PBS NOVA.